presslabs/toplytics/docs/documentation/index.md

 Toplytics is a WordPress plugin which displays the most visited posts as a widget using data extracted from Google Analytics.
 It is designed to work with high-traffic sites and all types of caching.

-### IMPORTANT!!!
+!!!
+Important
     You need to have Google Analytics active on your site if you want to use this plugin!

 ### Why should I use this plugin?
 You should use this plugin if you want to display the most visited posts of your site in a safe and stable manner, with no risk of downtime or slowness, based on data from Google Analytics statistics.
 The plugin is built for high-traffic sites where counting every visitor's click loads up the DB and can potentially crash the site.